esin87/-ga-seir-project3-frontend/README.md

    -  React form validation
    -  Frontend deployment

-Please drop any feedback into our issues page, and thanks for visiting our page!
+Please drop any feedback into this repo's issues, and thanks for visiting our page!

 ![Kenny Log-Ins Cake](./planning-info/pictures/ken-cake1.png)

+You can check out our backend repo hosted [here](https://github.com/esin87/ga-seir-project3).